snrdb/uhd/fpga/usrp2/coregen/fifo_xlnx_16x19_2clk_readme.txt

-The following files were generated for 'fifo_xlnx_16x19_2clk' in directory /home/matt/gnuradio.git/usrp2/fpga/coregen/:
+The following files were generated for 'fifo_xlnx_16x19_2clk' in directory /home/dan/uhd/fpga/usrp2/coregen/

-fifo_xlnx_16x19_2clk.ngc:
-   Binary Xilinx implementation netlist file containing the information required to implement the module in a Xilinx (R) FPGA.

-fifo_xlnx_16x19_2clk.v:
-   Verilog wrapper file provided to support functional simulation.
-   This file contains simulation model customization data that is passed to a parameterized simulation model for the core.

-fifo_xlnx_16x19_2clk.veo:
-   VEO template file containing code that can be used as a model for instantiating a CORE Generator module in a Verilog design.

-fifo_xlnx_16x19_2clk.xco:
-   CORE Generator input file containing the parameters used to regenerate a core.

-fifo_xlnx_16x19_2clk_fifo_generator_v4_3_xst_1.ngc_xst.xrpt:
-   Please see the core data sheet.

-fifo_xlnx_16x19_2clk_flist.txt:
+XCO file generator:
+   Generate an XCO file for compatibility with legacy flows.

+   * fifo_xlnx_16x19_2clk.xco

+Creates an implementation netlist:
+   Creates an implementation netlist for the IP.

+   * fifo_generator_ug175.pdf
+   * fifo_xlnx_16x19_2clk.ngc
+   * fifo_xlnx_16x19_2clk.v
+   * fifo_xlnx_16x19_2clk.veo

+Creates an HDL instantiation template:
+   Creates an HDL instantiation template for the IP.

+   * fifo_xlnx_16x19_2clk.veo

+IP Symbol Generator:
+   Generate an IP symbol based on the current project options'.

+   * fifo_xlnx_16x19_2clk.asy

+Generate ISE metadata:
+   Create a metadata file for use when including this core in ISE designs

+   * fifo_xlnx_16x19_2clk_xmdf.tcl

+Generate ISE subproject:
+   Create an ISE subproject for use when including this core in ISE designs

+   * _xmsgs/pn_parser.xmsgs
+   * fifo_xlnx_16x19_2clk.gise
+   * fifo_xlnx_16x19_2clk.xise

+Deliver Readme:
+   Readme file for the IP.

+   * fifo_xlnx_16x19_2clk_readme.txt

+Generate FLIST file:
    Text file listing all of the output files produced when a customized core was generated in the CORE Generator.

-fifo_xlnx_16x19_2clk_readme.txt:
-   Text file indicating the files generated and how they are used.

-fifo_xlnx_16x19_2clk_xmdf.tcl:
-   ISE Project Navigator interface file.
-ISE uses this file to determine how the files output by CORE Generator for the core can be integrated into your ISE project.
+   * fifo_xlnx_16x19_2clk_flist.txt

 Please see the Xilinx CORE Generator online help for further details on generated files and how to use them.